-- Checks or money orders may be delivered or mailed to Business Office, Lancaster Theological Seminary, 555 West James Street, Lancaster, PA 17603. - Payments may be made through the seminary website at www.lancasterseminary.edu > My LTS For Students > Business Office.
+- Checks or money orders may be delivered or mailed to Business Office, Lancaster Theological Seminary, 555 West James Street, Lancaster, PA 17603. - Payments may be made using debit or credit cards through the seminary website at www.lancasterseminary.edu > Business Office.
 Processing fees apply.

 Past Due Accounts: Only students whose seminary accounts are up to date are considered in good financial standing, except as noted under the Deferred Tuition Payment Plan agreement.
-A student who owes \$1,500 or more to Lancaster Seminary at the time of registration for the next semester will be placed on Hold and will be unable to register for additional classes or
+Until all balances to the seminary have been paid, students with past due accounts will have a hold placed on their account and will:

-- Receive diplomas or participate in commencement; - Issued official transcripts;

-- Receive grades5.
-The seminary reserves the right to assign a financial mentor to a student whose account is seriously past due, as determined by the Vice President of Operations and Finance, and may require her or him to complete the seminary's educational offerings related to finances and stewardship as - The Overdue Balance Fee will be assessed until the seminary account has been paid in full.
+- Not be permitted to register for future classes; - Not be permitted to receive diplomas or participate in commencement; - Not be issued official transcripts; - Not be permitted to receive grades; - The seminary reserves the right to assign a financial mentor to a student whose account is seriously past due, as determined by the Vice President of Operations and Finance, and may require her or him to complete the seminary's educational offerings related to finances and stewardship as available. - The Overdue Balance Fee will be assessed until the seminary account has been paid in full.